 All of this flies in the face of “posturology.”
 That’s the cheesy, popular term for the mostly made-up “discipline” of studying the relationship between posture and pain, and even between posture and diseases.16 Posturologists (I can barely type that word with a straight face) tend to assume their own conclusion: they assume that poor posture causes pain, and then look for confirmation of that.
 And so there are many, many scientific papers that seem to present evidence of a connection between posture and pain, but most of them suck — here’s a nice appalling example17 — and “posturology” is mostly a slummy pseudoscientific research backwater.
 If posturology research was of better quality, we might actually learn something from it.
 But most of it must be chucked or taken with a huge grain of salt, at best.

-Posture is only one of many hypothetical factors that contribute to pain problems, and in many cases it probably isn’t contributing at all.
-This is obvious from a simple observation: there are a lot of people with perfectly good posture who are in terrible pain, and also many people with terrible posture but no pain.
+Posture is only one of many hypothetical factors that contribute to pain problems, but in many cases it probably isn’t contributing at all.
+This is obvious from a simple observation: there are a lot of people with nice posture who are in terrible pain, and also many people with lousy posture but no pain.

-The most classic poor posture of them all — a hunched upper back, with the shoulders rolled forward — is widely assumed to be a cause of shoulder and back pain … but the assumption is almost certainly wrong.
-This has been studied to death — for a posture problem.
+The most stereotypical poor posture of them all — a hunched upper back, with the shoulders rolled forward — is widely assumed to be a cause of shoulder and back pain … but the assumption is almost certainly wrong.
+This has been studied to death (for a posture problem).
 According the collective results of ten different experiments it is almost certainly not a cause of shoulder pain.18 A large 1994 study of kyphosis in older women found no connection either: not even the 10% with the worst kyphosis had “substantial chronic back pain, disability, or poor health.”19 There’s just nothing there.
 Hunchers are just not wrecking their shoulders and backs.

 More exotically, I had a truly scoliotic patient, an elderly woman with a blatant S-curve in her spine that she has had since she was a child.
 Despite this obvious postural stress, she suffered nothing worse than annoying back stiffness in her whole life.
 Another much younger woman, but with extreme scoliosis, was also amazingly pain-free.20 Meanwhile, in my ten-year career as a massage therapist, I had a steady stream of people through my office with severe, debilitating back pain … and perfectly ordinary posture.
 What’s the difference between these patients?